What is Medicare Part A?

 If you receive premium-free Medicare Part A benefits, you cannot voluntarily stop your coverage.
 Your coverage ends upon death or if you no longer qualify for SS or RR benefits.
 Premium Medicare Part A benefits can be terminated for several reasons:

 - Part A entitlement ends for those under age 65 with ESRD or disability

-If you choose your Part A and Part B health coverage through Original Medicare and want coverage for your outpatient medications, you will have to buy a separate Medicare Part D prescription drug plan.
+Choose your Part A and Part B health coverage through Original Medicare and want coverage for your outpatient medications.
+You will have to buy a separate Medicare Part D prescription drug plan.

-Medicare Supplement plans help cover your deductible and coinsurance costs with Medicare Part A. If you are interested in a Medicare Part D or Medicare Supplement plan quote, give one of our licensed agents a call.
+Medicare Supplement plans help cover your deductible and coinsurance costs with Medicare Part A. Give one of our licensed agents a call if you are interested in a Medicare Part D or Medicare Supplement plan quote.
 We are happy to help you find coverage that fits your unique situation.